ravinderdeol/blockchain_cryptocurrency_playbook/guides/ethereum_blockchain_interview_questions.md

 > Costs Gas Every Time We Check The Balance.

+## Solidity Basics

+`29.
+Solidity Files...`

+> Can Be Spread Across Multiple Files.
+To Import All Contract From A File You Can Use “Import 'MyFile.Sol'.
+To Import Contract MyContract From MyFile.Sol You Use “Import {MyContract As SomeContract} From 'MyFile.Sol';”.

+`30.
+Files Can Be...`

+> Imported Using Relative & Absolute Paths, Where The “.” & The “..”
+Depict That It’s A Relative Path.

+`31.
+Importing From GitHub...`

+> Is Generally Possible, But Currently Works Only In Remix & Doesn’t Work In Truffle.

+`32.
+Single Line Comments In Solidity Work With...`

+> Either // Or ///.

+`33.
+Multi-Line Comments In Solidity Work With...`

+> With /* Comment */ Or /** @..
+Natspec Style */

+`34.
+The Following Are Value Types In Solidity...`

+> Integer, Boolean, Enum & Addresses

+`35.
+To Compare A String In Solidity You Use...`

+> You Can’t Directly Compare Two Strings, But One Method Would Be To Hash Both Strings & Compare The Hashes.

+`36.
+If We Divide Two Integers: 5/2, The Result Is...`

+> 2 - Because The Decimal Is Truncated

+`37.
+A Struct Is A Great Way...`

+> To Define A New Datatype In Solidity, So You Don’t Need To Use Objects Of Another Contract.

+`38.
+A Mapping Consists Of Keys & Value.`

+> The Value Can Be Anything, But The Key Cannot Be Another Mapping, Struct, Enum Or Dynamically Sized Array.

 ## Ethereum Request For Comments

-`29.
+`39.
 What’s The Difference Between ERC & EIP?`

 > Ethereum Request for Comments (ERC) Are Here To Define Standards For The Usage Of Ethereum.
 Ethereum Improvement Proposals (EIP) Are Here To Improve The Ethereum Protocol Itself.

-`30.
+`40.
 What Is The Difference Between ERC20 & ERC721 Tokens In Simple Terms?`

 > The Tokens Of A Certain ERC-20 Symbol Are All The Same, The Tokens Of An ERC-721 Symbol Are All Different.
 So ERC-20 Tokens Are Fungible, While ERC-721 Tokens Are Non-Fungible.

-`31.
+`41.
 In Order To Implement An ERC20 Token Contract, You’d Need At Least To Implement The Following Functions & Events In Order To Fulfill The Interface Requirements:`

 > totalSupply(), balanceOf(address), allowance(address, address), transfer(address, uint256), approve(address, uint256), transferFrom(address, address, uint256).
 Transfer(address, address, uint256), Approval(address, address, uint256)

 ## Truffle & Ethereum Development Frameworks

-`32.
+`42.
 Truffle Is...`

 > A Framework That Helps Developers With Testing, Deployment, Management Of Smart Contracts & Distributed Applications.

-`33.
+`43.
 Unit-Testing On A Local Chain Is Important, Because It Helps You Too...`

 > Run Tests Quickly For Free, Compared To The Alternative Of Continuous Deployment On The Main-Network.
 This Saves You A Lot Of Fees, Time & Costs.

-`34.
+`44.
 With Truffle It's Easy To Write Clean-Room Unit-Tests For...`

 > Solidity & Javascript

-`35.
+`45.
 With The Truffle Config File You Can Manage...`

 > Different Networks To Deploy Your Contracts To.
 This Way You Can Easily Deploy To A Local Blockchain, The Main-Net Or The Ropsten/Rinkeby Test-Net With Only One Parameter.